3 tips for better background erasing

 The best way to deal with more complex photos is to work in small sections.
 Try zooming in and reducing brush size to mark precise areas of your photo.

-- Zoom in using CTRL Z, or your mouse wheel.
+1. Zoom in using CTRL Z, or your mouse wheel.
 Alternatively, use the zoom options at the top of the right-hand panel.
+Zoom in navigator

-- Adjust brush size using the slider in the right-hand panel, underneath the cut-out markers.
+2. Adjust brush size using the slider in the right-hand panel, underneath the cut-out markers.
+Brush size slider

-Tip 3 – Use feathering on difficult edges
+Tip 3 – Use edge smoothing on difficult edges

-If your photo has unclear edges, such as hair, increase feathering to smooth them.
+If your photo has unclear edges, such as hair, increase Edge smoothing to feather them.

-Adjust the feather slider in the right-hand panel.
+• Select the Edge enhancement tab in the right-hand panel.

 Join us!